tothi/ad-honeypot-autodeploy/README.md

 at Packer, above).

-[Terraform provider for libvirt](https://github.com/dmacvicar/terraform-provider-libvirt) is also needed, get the appropriate binary from the github [releases](https://github.com/dmacvicar/terraform-provider-libvirt/releases) page, and also look for [Terraform v13 migration notes](https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/docs/migration-13.md) for proper installation.
+[Terraform provider for libvirt](https://github.com/dmacvicar/terraform-provider-libvirt) should be automatically downloaded from the [Terraform Registry](https://registry.terraform.io/) during the apply phase.

 Enter Terraform folder: